 Made by Italian Crown jeweller Musy around 1860, this Diamond Bow Brooch is reported to have been worn by Queen Margherita and Queen Elena of Italy.
 In 1930, it was given as a wedding gift by King Victor-Emmanuel III and Queen Elena of Italy to their new daughter-in-law, Princess Marie-Jose of Belgium, when she married Crown Prince Umberto.
 Crown Princess Marie-Jose wasn’t pictured wearing the Bow Brooch during her tenure as Crown Princess and even during her 35-day tenure as Queen of Italy.

-The first time Queen Marie-Jose was seen wearing the Brooch in 1955 at the Pre-Wedding reception for her daughter, Princess Maria-Pia, and Prince Alexander of Yugoslavia in Portugal.
+She later wore it in 1955 at the Pre-Wedding reception for her daughter, Princess Maria-Pia, and Prince Alexander of Yugoslavia in Portugal.
 At the time, Queen Marie-Jose was living in Switzerland, while her husband was living in Portugal.

 In 1960, Queen Marie-Jose wore the Diamond Bow brooch at the Pre-Wedding Ball of her nephew, King Baudouin of Belgium, and Dona Fabiola de Mora y Aragon at the Royal Palace of Brussels.